Adoption of 24 Communities, Sri Lanka

 Vithiyapuram and Selvapuram

 These two villages consist of 185 and 340 families, respectively.
 These families depend mainly on agriculture, which is seasonal.
 Service activities include the construction of wells, toilets and small houses, the donation of seeds and plants, and the construction of a multipurpose hall.
-Educational programmes include EHV classes and tutoring.
+Educational programs include EHV classes and tutoring.

 This village gets flooded during rainy seasons.
 The water in this area is salty as the village is situated near the sea.
 Alcoholism is a major social problem.
 Drug abuse afflicts some of the youth.
 Medical camps and construction of toilets are the major service activities undertaken in this village.
 Water tanks have been built and installed for the villagers.